- Do you hear the people sing?

 On Sale to General Public: Mon 30 Apr – 11am

-We’re absolutely delighted to announce full details of our sensational spring season of shows, festivals and free events taking place across our stages and surrounding streets..
+Birmingham Hippodrome has today released full details of its sensational spring season of shows, festivals and free events taking place across its stages and surrounding streets..

-Newly announced productions on the Main Stage include the “fabulously sassy and uplifting” (Time Out) Kinky Boots which will be strutting its stuff across the UK in its first ever tour in 2019; Gary Barlow and Tim Firth’s award-winning musical Calendar Girls; Matthew Bourne’s genre-defying staging of the classic Swan Lake, and the return of Cameron Mackintosh’s breathtaking Les Miserables (on sale at a later date).
+Newly announced productions on the Main Stage include the “fabulously sassy and uplifting” (Time Out) Kinky Boots which will be strutting its stuff across the UK in its first ever tour in 2019; Gary Barlow and Tim Firth’s award-winning musical Calendar Girls; Matthew Bourne’s genre-defying staging of the classic Swan Lake, and the return of Cameron Mackintosh’s breathtaking Les Miserables.

 At the same time, the Patrick Studio continues to grow its reputation as a thriving hub for world-class dance, drama and family-friendly shows, offering an alternative to large-scale productions on the Hippodrome’s Main Stage.